 The LG SK10Y is a decent performing soundbar.
 This 5.1.2 system setup supports height channels and Atmos for a more immersive listening experience, but unfortunately, this bar has a rather muddy and dark sound profile.
 It also doesn’t get as loud as other similar models at max volume, which is disappointing.
 The soundstage is also quite disappointing as it feels to be narrower than the bar itself.
 On the upside, the bar is very well-built, feels premium, and offers plenty of connectivity options.

 The SK10Y is the highest-end soundbar from LG’s 2018 lineup.
 This 5.1.2 setup is tuned by Meridian Audio, which the SK9Y doesn’t have.
-This feature is also available on the high-end models from 2019 like the SL9Y and SL10YG.
-The main competitors of the SK10Y are the SL10YG, the SK9Y, the Sonos Playbar, and the Samsung HW-N850.
+This feature is also available on the high-end models from 2019 like the LG SL9Y and LG SL10YG.
+Its main competitors are the SL10YG, the SK9Y, the Sonos Playbar, and the Samsung HW-N850.

 The LG SK10Y is a very long bar with a slightly premium feel thanks to the nice metal grill that wraps the front and the sides.
 The rest is made of solid plastic except for the two round metal grills at the top that cover the two up-firing speakers.